nirvik/iWant/README.md

 # iWanto
 ## CLI based decentralized peer to peer file sharing

-__What is this?__
+###__What is this?__
-It's basically a commandline tool which lets you to look for and download files in the network.
+A commandline tool for searching and downloading files in LAN network.

 ###Installation
 ```sh
 python setup.py install --user
 ```
+1.This creates a .iwant folder in the home directory
+2.Open ~/.iwant/.iwant.conf file
+3.Update the __share__ which is absolute path of folder you wish to share.
+Similarly for __download__ which is the absolute path where the new files will be downloaded to.
+4.Run the server
+5.Run the client

 ###Server